 - Turn the engine off if you are waiting for a few minutes, for example when picking up or setting down someone or if delayed in traffic for more than a minute or two.

 - Don’t carry excess items in your car, such as golf clubs, bowling balls or other heavy items that are not required.
 This will save you money on fuel.

 - Regularly check the pressure in your tyres when they are cold and ensure they are inflated to the recommended level (this is indicated on the tyre or inside the driver’s door).
 This will help to reduce your fuel consumption and wear and tear on your tyres as your tyres will have less friction on the road.

 - Keep your car well maintained, tuned and serviced.

 - Look for ways to minimise your use of car air conditioning.
 Air conditioners can increase fuel consumption by five to 20 per cent.
 Try to keep your car cool by parking in the shade or use sunshades in your car to help keep out the heat.
 When driving, consider opening the windows and turning off the air conditioning.
 Try to avoid turning on the air conditioning until you reach a more constant cruising speed.

 - When you next buy or lease a car, consider a green low emission vehicle.
-See the ACT Government Green Vehicles Stamp Duty Scheme and the Australian Government Green Vehicle Guide for more information.
+See the ACT Government Vehicle Emission Reduction Scheme and the Australian Government Green Vehicle Guide for more information.